risingwavelabs/risingwave-docs/docs/transform/subscription.md

 Subscription is used to pull data change records for a specific table or materialized view (MV).
 The data from a subscription includes both the existing data in the table at the time of subscription creation and the incremental change records in the table after the subscription is created.
 You can use the method of creating a subscription cursor to retrieve the full data set or the incremental data set after a specified starting point.

+This feature allows you to monitor all data changes without relying on external event stores like Kafka.
+Compared to the Kafka sink or other event store sinks, subscription requires fewer component and thus, less maintenance.

 ## Create subscription

 Use the syntax below to create subscription.